Rachel Baiman – Cycles | Signature Sounds Recordings

 Jonathan Edwards – Right Where I Am | Self Release

 I must confess, I haven’t really kept up with the recording career of Jonathan Edwards over the past few years, having but a limited number of LPs upon the shelf, notably his 1971 debut and the later Sailboat, yet I was pleasantly surprised to see this latest offering, fifty years on from that fine debut.
 I imagine the song that immediately springs to mind at the mention of his name is the deceivingly joyous political song “Sunshine (Go Away Today)”, which was released as a single from the Minnesota-born singer-songwriter’s debut solo LP all those years ago.
 Fifty years on and Edwards celebrates his five decade recording career with an album that includes the song “50 Years”, a thank you note to those who have supported him over the years.
 In fine voice, which despite showing signs of maturity is still spot on for the messages he wishes to convey, certainly on the rather gorgeous “Scars of Love”, a soulful meditation on the essence of relationships, Edwards maintains a positive attitude throughout, most notably on the aforementioned “50 Years” and “There Comes a Time”, both of which seem to be filled with optimism.
 One song probably steps over the line between positive mature song writing and whimsy, as “Stingray Shuffle” brings out the Bermuda shorts and flowery shirts for a rather grim encounter.
 Perhaps a belated cautionary tale for Mr Irwin?

-50 Years is included on this week’s Vaults radio show.
+50 Years is included on this week’s Northern Sky Vaults Radio Show.

 Dal:um – Similar and Different | Glitterbeat